 We target two principal audiences: (i) users who often issue the same or similar queries and who need to quickly browse through a repository of existing queries; and (ii) novices that try to familiarize themselves with the logic behind alternative patterns of SQL queries.
 QueryViz uses as input only two strings: the database schema and the SQL query.
 It can thus serve as light-weight add-on to existing database systems.

-Feel free to play with Online QueryViz, our current online demo which allows you to quickly visualize your queries (see the SQL grammar that QueryViz currently supports).
 You can also try an example Usage Scenario: Given a natural language description of a query, choose its translation into SQL query among a set of similar queries either with or without having QueryViz as your friend.

 - Databases will visualize Queries too